-New content is added here weekly.
-You can sign up to receive a newsletter, at 11am (GMT) each Wednesday, giving you some new, thoughtful content to enjoy over a morning cuppa
+New content is added here weekly, giving you some new, thoughtful content to enjoy over a morning cuppa

 Unlocking The Secrets of Sleep